MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/system-requirements-channel-integration-framework-v2.md

 # System requirements for Dynamics 365 Channel Integration Framework 2.0

-This topic describes the system requirements for Dynamics 365 Channel Integration Framework 2.0.
+This topic lists the system requirements for Dynamics 365 Channel Integration Framework 2.0.

 ## Dynamics 365